Maryama-Mohamed/project-Romyk/README.md

 An ice cream website is a website that focuses on ice cream-related content — it could be for a business that sells ice cream, a brand that makes ice cream, or even a home about ice cream recipes and reviews.

 ## Project Overview
-This is project developed and design by Group: a of Group: b
+This is project developed and design by Group: A  of Group: B
 #### members
   - Mahdi Ali iltireh
   - Maryam Mohamed Ali